what does hydrolyzed mean in dog food

 It’s important to note that not all hydrolyzed dog foods are created equal.
 The degree of hydrolyzation can vary, with some products containing larger peptides that may still trigger reactions in sensitive dogs.
 Additionally, the protein sources used in hydrolyzed dog food can also play a role in determining its suitability for dogs with specific allergies or sensitivities.

-When choosing a hydrolyzed dog food, it’s crucial to read the labels carefully and consult with a veterinary dermatologist or veterinary nutritionist to ensure the product meets your pet’s specific dietary needs.
+When choosing a hydrolyzed dog food.
+It’s crucial to read the labels carefully and consult with a veterinary dermatologist or veterinary nutritionist to ensure the product meets your pet’s specific dietary needs.

 Common misconceptions about hydrolyzed dog food